Home » Do You Have To Quarantine A New Parrot?

 Do You Have To Quarantine A New Parrot?

-If you bought a parrot from a reputable breeder, you might be given a clean health certificate certified by a vet.
-This isn’t a reason to skip quarantine, but a vet will perform some basic checks:
+If you bought a parrot from a reputable breeder, the bird may have been given a clean health certificate certified by a vet.
+This isn’t a reason to skip quarantine, but a vet may perform certain checks:

-Blood tests for more advanced diseases may also be undertaken.
-The only way to be sure is to talk directly to the veterinarian, but this won’t always be possible.
+Tests for diseases like psittacine beak and feather disease may also be undertaken.
+The only way to be sure what medical tests have been performed is by directly consulting the veterinarian.

 how long should you quarantine a new parrot?